data:image/gif;base64,R0lGODlhAQABAAD/ACwAAAAAAQABAAACADs=

 I sold Rowe Pottery Works in 2004.
 Today, I continue to enjoy making handcrafted pottery in my one-person studio.
 While my techniques have evolved, my aesthetic remains the same.
 My current challenge is to utilize a computer-controlled electric kiln to replicate what a traditional fire and smoke-belching kiln achieved in earlier days.
 I will always find joy in solving technical issues while developing new glazes and refining my methods to reach my artistic goals.

-Contact Us
+Contact Me

-Drop us a line!
+Drop a line!

 Attach Files